 ExpertiseDevelopmental psychology, with expertise in social-cognitive development in children and adolescents, the development on symbolic processes in symbolic play and art, antecedents of aggression and bullying in children and adolescents, development of creativity

-ProfileMy training was in developmental psychology, and my main research interest is in , developmental psychopathology, in particular the developmental pathways leading to aggression in children and adolescence and varying in different cultures.
+ProfileMy training is in developmental psychology, and my main research interest is in , developmental psychopathology, in particular the developmental pathways leading to aggression in children and adolescence and varying in different cultures.
 I am also interested in the development of creativity, especially as it develops in different cultures.

 |PSYC||131a||Child Development across Cultures|

 Member, Society for Research in Child Development, American Psychological Society, and Society for Research on Adolescence, International Society for Research on Aggression (2003)

 P.I., Psychological Antecedents of Aggression in Children and Adolescents, funded by NICHD (2003)